Beauveria bassiana: Containment leak

-In March 2013, genetically modified Beauveria bassiana was found in a number of research laboratories and greenhouses outside of a designated containment area at Lincoln University in Christchurch, New Zealand.
+In March 2013, genetically modified B. bassiana was found in a number of research laboratories and greenhouses outside of a designated containment area at Lincoln University in Christchurch, New Zealand.
 The Ministry for Primary Industries investigated the leak.
+The modification only involved the addition of marker genes for easier detection of the fungus.
+It is unlikely to cause any additional harm relative to existing B. bassiana in the environment.
+It has also not been detected beyond the labs and greenhouses.